Services

 In what language is the Divine Liturgy?
 Liturgy is in Church Slavonic with parts in English, Spanish, and Greek.

-I don't know Church slavonic/Spanish/Greek.
+I don't know Church Slavonic/Spanish/Greek.
 How can I follow the Liturgy?
 You can follow the service by reading the pamphlet, available inside the Chapel.
 (There's a free download below)

 How long is the service?
 About 2 hours.